ArduPilot/node-mavlink/README.md

 ## Signed packages

 MavLink v2 introduces package signing.
 The way it currently works with Mission planner is you give it a pass phrase, Mission Planner encodes it using sha256 hashing algorithm and uses it as part of the signature calculation.
-Therefore if someone does not know the secret passphrase they won't be able to create packets that would seem to be comming from a source.
+Therefore if someone does not know the secret passphrase they won't be able to create packets that would seem to be coming from a source.
 It's a kind of security thing.

 ### Reading signature